DaveLiddament/php-generics-standard/README.md

 A major blocker to increased uptake is the lack of an "official" standard for generics.
 A standard will provide tools (such as IDEs) and libraries with a clear guidelines for implementing and supporting generics.
-It will also stop multiple competing standards.

 The purposes of this repository are:
-- Formalise the existing unofficial standards.
+- Formalise the existing unofficial standards by specifying the syntax.
-- Provide the starting point for a formal specification for PHP Generics using static analysis.
 (Rest of this document)
-- Create a series of test snippets of code for testing static analysers against the specification.
+- Create a series of test set of code snippets for testing static analysers against the specification.
 (See `tests`)
 - Eventually progress to a PSR or similar "official" standard.
+(Assuming this is something the FIG would support).

 #### Goals

 - To create a clear set of standards for annotating code with the additional information required for generics.
 Analysis is done by static analysers, not at the run time.
-- Provide a set of tests that static analysers analyse to check they are correctly understanding the code (with respect to generics).
+- Provide a set of code samples that illustrate correct behaviour for generics.
 - The initial standard is pragmatic.
 It will aim to address the vast majority of use cases.
 Some edge cases will not be addressed.
 - The standard will not prevent code from working that does not support the generics notation.
 - Has buy in from the established static analysers (Psalm, PHPStan and Phan) and IDEs (PHPStorm).